valeIT/valeIT.github.io/tos/index.md

 #### User Guidelines

-Westrive to keep the Service “family friendly”.
+We strive to keep the Service “family friendly”.
 As such, We do not allow any of the following content, or links to such content, to be published on the Service:

 * Content of a pornographic, sexually explicit, violent or deviant nature;
 * Content of illegal nature (including any stolen Copyrighted material);
 * Pirated software sites, including cracking programs or cracking program archives;
 * Content with the sole purpose of causing harm or inciting hate, or content that could be reasonably considered as slanderous or libellous;
 * Content which infringes, violates or misappropriates any third party’s intellectual property rights or other proprietary rights or contractual rights;
 * Content which engages in spamming, “chain letters,” “pyramid schemes”, advertisement of illegal or controlled products or services, or other advertising or marketing activities that violate these Terms of Service, any applicable laws, regulations or generally-accepted advertising industry guidelines, including to other Users whether on or off the Service;
 * Content created and or published in a manner that is misleading, deceptive or fraudulent or otherwise illegal or promotes illegal activities, including engaging in phishing or otherwise obtaining financial or other personal information in a misleading manner or for fraudulent or misleading purposes;
 * Content that is harmful to minors in any way;
 * Use of profanity or the description or name of any illegal activity in the name of your account or in any field of your support ticket;
 * You may not access the Service through automated methods.
 Use of robots or other computer code, except where explicitly allowed, is absolutely forbidden;

 The final choice of whether an account is in violation of any of these policies is at our sole discretion.